SPIRE-GMU/SPIRE-LOCO/README.md

 colcon build --packages-select py_pubsub echo 'source ~/ros2_ws/install/setup.bash' >> ~/.bashrc
 ```
-# Running the Mult-Robot System
+# Running the Multi-Robot System using Sockets
 The following commands should be executed to run the MRS.

 ## Running the Master Robot